-After our long journey, we met our guide in Fairview, Alberta, and followed them north into the bush to our camp on the southern edge of our hunt zone.
+After our long journey, we met our guide and a couple of other hunters in Fairview, Alberta, and followed them north into the bush to our camp on the southern edge of our hunt zone.
 Our camp was a neat affair of wall tents arranged in a clearing on Crown land.
 We had three sleeping tents and a cook tent, all with wood stoves.
 One of the pleasant surprises for me on this hunt was the food.
 I knew when I booked the hunt that food was part of the deal, but I didn’t give it much thought beyond that.
 I found that the food on the trip was both plentiful and quite good.

 The Alberta Moose Hunt